neilvidyarthi/beginners-guide-to-todist/chapters/07_Systemist.md

 ### 4) Prioritize
 Todoist offers great tools to help you prioritise your days.
 Here’s how you can use these with Systemist:

-* Use due dates to specify when you want complete something.
+* Use due dates to specify when you want to complete something.
 Schedule a low priority task for the future.
 A high priority task could be scheduled for today or tomorrow.
 * Use Todoist’s priority levels to prioritise daily tasks.
 This is super useful in the daily/weekly views as Todoist will automatically put higher priority tasks first.
 * Use labels to add even more prioritisation.
 For example, you could use a @high_impact label on tasks that will create a high impact.
 The great thing about label is that you can easily filter them across all of your projects

 ### 5) Get to to-do list zero daily
 With Systemist you would want to use “To-do list Zero”.
 The idea was inspired by [Inbox Zero](http://www.43folders.com/izero), and it’s quite simple: At the end of the day, you want zero tasks on your today list.

 The truth is that most days you won’t complete everything on your today list and you will most likely postpone things.
-No completing everything isn’t a negative thing; it’s an opportunity to take stock of where you are at, re-evaluate your tasks, and re-plan them.
+Not completing everything isn’t a negative thing; it’s an opportunity to take stock of your tasks, re-evaluate them, and then re-plan them.

-“Todolist Zero” keeps the system tidy, up-to-date, and, most importantly, manageable.
+“To-do list Zero” keeps the system tidy, up-to-date, and, most importantly, manageable.

 ### 6) Get consistent feedback
 Most productivity systems only focus on what you need to do and not what you have done.
 Where’s the fun if you don’t celebrate progress and don’t get insights into how productive you are?